How long can you use an EOR? Country-by-country limits explained

 France operates EOR-like arrangements through a system called Portage Salarial, which provides a longer runway with engagements of up to 36 months.

-Beyond that timeframe, you must transition to direct employment through a local entity or end the arrangement.
+Beyond the 36-month timeframe, companies must transition to direct employment through a local entity or end the arrangement in line with local employment requirements, including statutory leave obligations.

-The three-year window gives you substantial time to understand France’s notoriously complex employment landscape before committing to a permanent presence.
+The three-year window gives you time to understand France’s employment landscape and plan a compliant long-term hiring approach.

 Norway: Project-based limitations

-Norway takes a unique approach, permitting EOR use only for time-bound project work with a general three-year maximum.
+Norway takes a project-based approach, permitting EOR use only for time-bound work with a general three-year maximum.
+In practice, companies using an EOR in Norway must ensure that engagements are tied to clearly defined projects with a specific scope and duration.

 Planning consideration